Listen to Neal’s most recent podcast guesting, an interview with John Carney of The Real Estate Locker Room

 You are the CEO at MultifamilyU, an apartment investing education company.
 Neal speaks at events and Meetups across the country.
 Nearly 4,000 students attend his multifamily seminar series each year and hundreds attend his Magic of Multifamily Bootcamps.
 Thousands of people tune into the podcasts, as he has now been featured in over a dozen podcasts and radio shows.
 His management techniques and revenue optimization techniques for multifamily are considered unique in the industry.

 All right!
-One other thing to know about Neal is he’s the cofounder of the largest multifamily investment Meetup network in the USA, BAMF, and the group of investors has over 4,000 members.
+One other thing to know about Neal is that he has a nationwide Meetup network (Multifamily University) has thousands of members.

 We are going to be diving in to multifamily with an undisputed expert in that game.